ietf-wg-httpapi/link-hint/draft-ietf-httpapi-link-hint.md

 ## auth-schemes

 * Hint Name: auth-schemes
-* Description: Hints that the target resource requires authentication using the HTTP Authentication Framework {{!RFC7235}}.
+* Description: Hints that the target resource requires authentication using the HTTP Authentication framework {{Section 11 of HTTP}}.
 * Content Model: array (of objects)
 * Specification: \[this document]

-Content MUST be an array of objects, each with a "scheme" member containing a string that corresponds to a HTTP authentication scheme ({{!RFC7235}}), and optionally a "realms" member containing an array of zero to many strings that identify protection spaces that the resource is a member of.
+Content MUST be an array of objects, each with a "scheme" member containing a string that corresponds to a HTTP authentication scheme ({{Section 11.1 of HTTP}}), and optionally a "realms" member containing an array of zero to many strings that identify protection spaces that the resource is a member of.

 For example: